-SPANISH FOR CHILDREN – OPTION A (From 5 to 10 years old)
+SPANISH FOR CHILDREN – SPANISH AND ACTIVITIES (From 5 to 10 years old)

 Nº of lessons: 20 lessons per week.
 1 lesson = 45 minutes